fallingoutwe/WinLunch/README.md

 # WinLunch
-WinLunch is currently a work-in-progress game launcher for your favorite games and apps.
+WinLunch is currently a work-in-progress game launcher for your favorite games and apps all created in python!